-The tricolored bat (previously known as the eastern pipistrelle) is one of the smallest in North America with a short face and large eyes and ears.
-Its fur is a yellowish-brown color.
+The tricolored bat (previously known as the eastern pipistrelle) is one of the smallest species in North America, with a short face and large eyes and ears.
+Its name comes from the characteristically tri-colored fur on its back, which shifts from dark at the base, yellowish-brown in the middle, and reddish-brown at the tips.
 This species prefers open woodlands and woodland edges, especially areas near water.
-Maternity roosts form in dead or live foliage, while caves, mines, and other rock crevices are often used for summer roosts and winter hibernation.
-Tricolored bats prey upon flying insects, such as moths, mosquitoes, and ants.
-The species has suffered rapid population declines due to white-nose syndrome.
+Maternity roosts can be found in dead or live foliage, while caves, mines, and other rock crevices are used for summer roosts and winter hibernation.
+Tricolored bats prey on flying insects such as moths, mosquitoes, and ants.
+This species has suffered rapid population declines due to white-nose syndrome.

 Information used to populate this page was obtained from the following sources: